Joan Osborne

-Joan Elizabeth Osborne (born July 8, 1962) is an American singer, songwriter, and interpreter of music, having recorded and performed in various popular American musical genres including rock, pop, soul, R&B, blues, and country.
-She is best known for her recording of the Eric Bazilian-penned song "One of Us" from her debut album, Relish (1995).
+Joan Elizabeth Osborne (born July 8, 1962) is an American singer-songwriter.
+She has recorded and performed in various musical genres, including rock, pop, soul, R&B, blues, and country.
+She is best known for her recording of the Eric Bazilian-penned song "One of Us", from her debut album, Relish (1995).
 Both the single and the album became worldwide hits and garnered a combined seven Grammy Award nominations.
 Osborne has toured with Motown sidemen the Funk Brothers and was featured in the documentary film about them, Standing in the Shadows of Motown (2002).